Attorneys argue murder case against former wrestler, candidate should be dismissed

 “The grand jury proceedings were completely tainted and therefore, the case must be dismissed,” an attorney for Daniel Rodimer said in court Thursday.

-Attorneys for a former pro wrestler and congressional candidate accused of killing a man at a Resorts World party are trying to get his murder indictment dismissed for what they allege were issues with the grand jury process.
+Attorneys for a former pro wrestler and congressional candidate accused of killing a man at a party in a suite at Resorts World are trying to get his murder indictment dismissed for what they allege were issues with the grand jury process.

 In a May petition, defense lawyers David Chesnoff and Richard Schonfeld argued that prosecutors presented illegal and prejudicial evidence to the grand jury, did not show exculpatory evidence, meaning evidence that clears someone of a crime, and failed to properly instruct the grand jury.